-Our commitment to bring a practical, results-oriented approach to each engagement includes early assessment of M&A risks and opportunities.
-On the sell-side, this often means working closely with the client in conducting critical self-diligence before going to market, so that IP, tax, HR, capitalization and other problems that can kill a deal or compromise enterprise value can be identified and addressed in advance.
-On the buy-side, this often means designing, orchestrating and conducting highly strategic diligence before the client commits too much blood and treasure to a transaction.
+On the sell-side, we work closely with clients in conducting critical self-diligence before going to market, so that IP, tax, HR, capitalization and other problems that can compromise enterprise value or kill a deal are identified and addressed in advance.
+On the buy-side, we design and conduct strategic diligence before clients overcommit to a transaction.

 We have represented sellers/targets, purchasers, VC/PE and other equity investors, and brokers, advisors and other intermediaries in all types of M&A transactions, including equity and asset acquisitions, product line/divisional divestitures, tender offers, leveraged buy-outs, proxy/control contests, joint ventures and strategic alliances.
 Our deal experience includes a wide array of business sectors, including government contracting and defense; software, internet, e-commerce, technology; banking and finance; apparel and textiles; energy; food and consumer products; healthcare; insurance and reinsurance; logistics and transportation; manufacturing; pharmaceuticals; real estate redevelopment; restaurant and hospitality; and supermarkets, retailing and supply chain.